fast/fastrace/README.md

 Tracing can introduce overhead to a program's execution.
 While this is generally acceptable at the application level, where the added overhead is often insignificant compared to the overall execution time, it can be more problematic at the library level.
 Here, functions may be invoked frequently or performance may be critical, and the overhead from tracing can become substantial.
 As a result, tracing libraries not designed with speed and efficiency in mind may not be suitable for library-level tracing.

-In the realm of the fastrace library, library-level tracing is engineered to be fast and lightweight, resulting in zero overhead when it's not activated.
+In the realm of the Fastrace library, library-level tracing is engineered to be fast and lightweight, resulting in zero overhead when it's not activated.
 This makes fastrace an excellent choice for use in performance-sensitive applications, and it can be seamlessly integrated into libraries in a similar fashion to the log crate, something other tracing libraries may not offer.

-### How does fastrace differ from other tracing libraries?
+### How does Fastrace differ from other tracing libraries?

-While many tracing libraries aim for extensive features, fastrace prioritizes performance and simplicity.
+While many tracing libraries aim for extensive features, Fastrace prioritizes performance and simplicity.

-For example, fastrace doesn't introduce new logging macros, e.g. `info!()` or `error!()`, but seamlessly integrates with the [`log`](https://crates.io/crates/log) crate.
+For example, fastrace doesn't introduce new logging macros, e.g., `info!()` or `error!()`, but seamlessly integrates with the [`log`](https://crates.io/crates/log) crate.
 This allows you to use existing logging macros and dependencies, with logs automatically attached to the current tracing span.

 ### Will fastrace incorporate 'level' for spans?